Recent Tax Changes

 Credit for Previously Owned Clean Vehicles

-The IRA of 2022 adds a credit for taxpayers who purchase a previously owned clean vehicle after Dec.
+This credit is for taxpayers who purchase a previously owned clean vehicle after Dec.
 31, 2022, and before Jan.
 1, 2033 (§25E).
 The credit is the lesser of $4,000 or 30% of the vehicle’s sales price.
-The sales price is limited to $25,000 and the transaction must be through a dealer.
-A MAGI limitation also applies for a previously owned clean vehicle.
-The threshold amounts are $150,000 (MFJ or QW), $112,500 (HOH) and $75,000 for all others.
+The sales price cannot exceed $25,000 and the transaction must be through a dealer.
+The purchasing taxpayer is the first qualified buyer to claim the credit since Aug.
+16, 2022, other than its original user.
+The previously owned clean vehicle credit is claimed on Form 8936 and Schedule A (Form 8936).
+No credit is allowed if the taxpayer’s MAGI for the current year or preceding year (whichever is less) exceeds the following threshold amounts:

-• A motor vehicle with a model year that is at least two years earlier than the calendar year when
+A previously owned clean vehicle is a motor vehicle:• With a model year that is at least two years earlier than the calendar year in which the taxpayer acquires it

 Share by: